alexbbt/alexbbt.link/README.md

-# Spring Boot + Next.js Full-Stack Template

-A modern full-stack web application template featuring Spring Boot backend and Next.js frontend with Docker-based development environment.
+# URL Shortener

+A fast, performant URL shortener service built with Spring Boot and Next.js.
+Create short links with custom or random slugs, track click statistics, and manage everything through a modern admin interface.

+**Single-container production deployment** - Next.js frontend is built as static files and embedded in the Spring Boot JAR for simple deployment.

 **Zero-install development setup** - Get started instantly with Docker containers for all services and dependencies.
 No need to install Java, Gradle, or databases locally.